Are Investors Undervaluing These Retail-Wholesale Stocks Right Now?

 In addition to the Zacks Rank, investors looking for stocks with specific traits can utilize our Style Scores system.
 Of course, value investors will be most interested in the system's "Value" category.
 Stocks with "A" grades for Value and high Zacks Ranks are among the best value stocks available at any given moment.

-One stock to keep an eye on is Genesco (GCO).
-GCO is currently holding a Zacks Rank of #1 (Strong Buy) and a Value grade of A. The stock is trading with a P/E ratio of 10.57, which compares to its industry's average of 14.40.
-Over the past year, GCO's Forward P/E has been as high as 16.28 and as low as -21.92, with a median of 11.94.
+One company value investors might notice is Asbury Automotive Group (ABG).
+ABG is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
+The stock is trading with P/E ratio of 5.76 right now.
+For comparison, its industry sports an average P/E of 6.57.
+Over the past year, ABG's Forward P/E has been as high as 14.39 and as low as 5.58, with a median of 10.18.

+ABG is also sporting a PEG ratio of 0.31.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+ABG's industry has an average PEG of 0.34 right now.
+Over the past 52 weeks, ABG's PEG has been as high as 0.78 and as low as 0.30, with a median of 0.55.

-Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
-This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-GCO has a P/S ratio of 0.4.
-This compares to its industry's average P/S of 0.69.
+Value investors also use the P/S ratio.
+The P/S ratio is is calculated as price divided by sales.
+Some people prefer this metric because sales are harder to manipulate on an income statement.
+This means it could be a truer performance indicator.
+ABG has a P/S ratio of 0.4.
+This compares to its industry's average P/S of 0.42.

+Finally, investors will want to recognize that ABG has a P/CF ratio of 5.93.
+This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
+This stock's P/CF looks attractive against its industry's average P/CF of 9.73.
+Over the past 52 weeks, ABG's P/CF has been as high as 12.40 and as low as 5.72, with a median of 8.55.

-If you're looking for another solid Retail - Apparel and Shoes value stock, take a look at Zumiez (ZUMZ).
-ZUMZ is a # 1 (Strong Buy) stock with a Value score of A.
+If you're looking for another solid Automotive - Retail and Whole Sales value stock, take a look at Rush Enterprises (RUSHA).
+RUSHA is a # 2 (Buy) stock with a Value score of A.

+Rush Enterprises is currently trading with a Forward P/E ratio of 12.95 while its PEG ratio sits at 0.86.
+Both of the company's metrics compare favorably to its industry's average P/E of 6.57 and average PEG ratio of 0.34.

 Click to get this free report